4 Virtual Networking Tips for Salespeople

 The Shift to Virtual Events and Conferences

-As conferences and networking events move over to the virtual world, attendees have had to quickly adapt and get on board.
+As conferences and networking events moved to the virtual world, attendees had to adapt quickly and get on board.
 In the past, sales teams would have a booth set up at events and have the chance to interact with the passing crowd, getting to know the people who came to their booth.
-Now virtual events and conferences are mainly focused on the keynote and series speakers and breakout or training opportunities.
+Now virtual events and conferences mainly focus on keynote and series speakers and breakout or training opportunities.
 Some virtual event platforms let attendees communicate in chats, but each platform varies.

-This change in dynamic and form for conferences has had implications for event attendees who are there to prospect.
+This change in the dynamic and form of conferences has had implications for event attendees who are there to prospect.
 Whether in-person or virtual, prospecting is hard.
 A whopping 40% of sales reps say that prospecting is the most challenging part of the sales process.
-But fear not, because we’ve found through experience that many virtual event platforms have thought of this and have built in some great avenues for sales reps to communicate with potential prospects.
+But fear not, because we’ve found through experience that many virtual event platforms have thought of this and have built-in some great avenues for sales reps to communicate with potential prospects.

 Virtual networking opportunities at industry events vary from platform to platform, so don’t be afraid to get creative and take advantage of these opportunities when you can.
 When sales reps first start in the virtual realm, they often go at networking the same way they would have in the past—the sales team would book off time in their calendars for the events and then wait for people to come to their booth, similar to how it used to happen in person.